mmr/Poll/README.md

-UberPoll
----
+# Poll
 No cars available?
-Want to get notified when there is?
+Want to get notified when there are?
-You need UberPool!
+Poll is for you!